apache/royale-docs/features/data-binding.md

 ## Using curly braces ({}) {#curly-braces}

 You can bind the value of a property in the user interface to that value of another property very simply.
-The TextInput example in <a hred="https://royale.apache.org/tourdejewel/#" target="_blank">Tour de Jewel</a> uses data binding twice:
+One of the TextInput examples in <a href="https://royale.apache.org/tourdejewel/#" target="_blank">Tour de Jewel</a> uses data binding twice:

-###Text field to text field
 If you clear the existing text in the first text field in the example, then type in a string, what you type in appears in the second and fourth text fields, as you type it.

 The **source property** is the text property of a TextInput control.
 The key part of its code is